Online Piano lessons

 I extend the mic boom so that the camera is about an octave higher than middle C, so that the view is straight down over the hands, rather than on the side with some fingers obscured.
 Notice that the leg of the mic boom is flush against the piano, with the stand aligned against the low keys, rather than against the edge of the piano.

-Please attend to these points prior to your Skype lesson:
+Please attend to these points prior to your online lesson:

-– Both teacher and student need to allow extra time in their schedules to set up for the Skype lesson to begin punctually, and to return the studio to normal after the lesson.
+– Both teacher and student need to allow a little extra time in their schedules to set up for the online lesson to begin punctually, to allow for any online glitches, particularly when the internet capacity is currently overloaded, and to return the studio to normal after the lesson.

 – Check the time difference, if applicable, to ensure you are on time.
 Entering the lesson time in an electronic calendar such as iCal with the teacher’s time zone is a foolproof way of calculating the local time (and keeping up to date with any changes due to daylight saving etc).